KenPonta/CheatSheet/docs/user-guides/topic-selection.md

 **Solution**:
 - Edit content to correct errors while preserving meaning
 - Compare with original source files for accuracy
-- Simplify complex language for cheat sheet format
+- Simplify complex language for compact format
 - Add clarifying notes or examples where needed

 ## Tips for Different Subject Areas